code-farmer-VII/squared-tech/README.md

 - Elegant animations powered by Framer Motion.
 - Optimized for speed and performance.
 - Easy to navigate with a clean and intuitive user interface.
-- Contact form with validation and email integration.
+- Contact form with email integration.

 ---